Food Organics and Garden Organics (FOGO)

 What CAN go in your FOGO bin

-All food including kitchen scraps and leftovers, and anything that grows in your garden can go into your organics bin including.
+All food including kitchen scraps and leftovers, and anything that grows in your garden can go into your organics bin.
 Just remember to remove all packaging, wrapping and stickers first.

 • Supplied compostable kitchen caddy liner bags ONLY